 - reading, and

 You must be prepared to submit a copy of your test results when you apply for permanent residence.
-If Citizenship and Immigration Canada requests a copy of your test results and you do not submit them, your application will be considered incomplete and we will send it back to you.
+If we request a copy of your test results and you do not submit them, your application will be considered incomplete and we will send it back to you.

 Note: Completing an Express Entry profile is the first step to immigrate to Canada permanently as a skilled worker.
 Completing an Express Entry profile does not guarantee that you will receive an Invitation to Apply for permanent residence.
 An Invitation to Apply for permanent residence will be based on your score and rank in the Express Entry pool using the Comprehensive Ranking System.

 If you apply as a Self-employed Person under the Business Immigration Program, you must include the results of a third-party language test or you will not be given points for your language skills.

 Answers others found useful

 - Who is a federal skilled worker?

 - What are the language requirements for applicants?